-In just a few short years, iPads have become almost as ubiquitous in classrooms as white boards.
-Yet even though they are incredibly popular, there are still plenty of teachers who get lost in the idea of using them to affect student learning.
-In some implementations, their adoption is akin to handing someone car keys and telling him or her to go to an unfamiliar destination without a map.
+In just a few short years, iPads have become almost as ubiquitous in classrooms as whiteboards.
+Yet even though they’re incredibly popular, plenty of teachers still get lost in the idea of using them to impact student learning.
+In many cases, it’s kind of like handing someone car keys and telling him or her to go to an unfamiliar destination without a map.

 Learning Sciences International’s book, iPads in the Classroom, is that map.

 Written by the co-founders of EdTechTeacher, Tom Daccord and Justin Reich, this book fills the gaps in iPad adoption for the technophile teacher, as well as the educator still using paper copies from 20 years ago.
 To that end, it ramps up the discussion gradually.
-Think of the progression of the book as a kind of taxonomy for learning how to integrate iPads into your curriculum.
+The book progresses as sort of a taxonomy for learning how to integrate iPads into your curriculum.

-The book starts with an introduction that discusses the rapid rise of the iPad in schools, but also why that is the case and what this tool can help teachers accomplish.
-Namely, how the world of work in the 21st century requires students to be well versed in technology usage.
-Yes, today’s students come into school having already used technology their whole lives, but many have not used technology in ways that will make them marketable members of the 21st-century economy.
-It is now the job of schools to educate students in these ways of work just as much as it is to educate them in math, reading, science, history, etc.
+Obviously, today’s students come to school with a lot of experience at using technology, but many haven’t used it in ways that will make them marketable members of the 21st-century economy.
+It’s our job to educate them in these ways of work just as much as it is to educate them in math, reading, science, history, etc.

 Overall, the book accomplishes its goal and then some.
-It is accessible for the technology newbie as well as insightful for the teacher who has everything in their classroom connected remotely.
+It is accessible for the technology newbie and insightful for the teacher who already has everything connected remotely.
 It contributes something new to the education technology discussion: a discussion not only about what to use and how to use it, but when and, most importantly, why.